The following words and phrases when used in this chapter shall, for the purpose of this chapter, have the meanings respectively ascribed to them.

 b.
 Used exclusively in the transportation of the children in the immediate family of the driver;

 c.
-Operated by a municipally or privately owned urban transit company for the transportation of children as part of or in addition to their regularly scheduled service; or
+Operated by a municipally or privately owned urban transit company or a regional transit system as defined in section 324A.1 for the transportation of children as part of or in addition to their regularly scheduled service; or

 d.
 Designed to carry not more than nine persons as passengers, either school owned or privately owned, which are used to transport pupils to activity events in which the pupils are participants or used to transport pupils to their homes in case of illness or other emergency situations.
 The vehicles operated under the provisions of this paragraph shall be operated by employees of the school district who are specifically approved by the local superintendent of schools for the assignment.